What is the value of listing sport in your CV?

 Which sports do not belong on the CV?

-In general, if your hobby is not job-relevant, it has no place on your CV.
-However, as already mentioned, sport in the sports industry – as the name suggests – is actually always job-relevant.
+In general, if your hobby is not job-relevant, it has no place on your resume.
+However, as already mentioned, sport in the sports industry – as the name suggests – is almost always job-relevant.
 So there are few taboos in a CV related to sport.
 It’s just important that you don’t overdo it.
 You don’t have to list all the sports you do; instead, choose 1-3 that you practice regularly and that fit the job / company.

 However, there are a few exceptions: